project-lux/lux-middletier/test/endpoints/README.md

 - **Error Handling**: Implement robust error handling - failures should not prevent other providers from working
 - **Validation**: Always validate data format and completeness
-- **Logging**: Use console.log for status updates during template generation
+- **Logging**: Use console.log for status updates during test configuration generation
 - **Performance**: Consider caching expensive operations (database connections, file parsing)
 - **Configuration**: Use environment variables for connection strings and options

+### Automated Test Generation vs Manual Customization

+The framework now operates with a fully automated approach:

+1. **Automated Test Generation** (`create-tests.js`): Automatically creates comprehensive test files with ready-to-run test cases from all available data sources
+2. **Manual Customization** (optional): Do not add tests within the generated spreadsheets.
+Instead, add to one of the existing TestDataProvider's source files or implement a new TestDataProvider and add to its source file.

+The generated Excel files contain complete, ready-to-execute test cases and are overwritten the next time create-tests.js is run (inclusive of `npm run test:*`).

 ## Advanced Usage